DeDeveloper23/chrome-notetaker/README.md

-# Ascend Notetaker Chrome Extension
+# Squash Notetaker Chrome Extension

 A beautiful and powerful note-taking Chrome extension with AI capabilities.
 Take notes directly in your browser with a clean, modern interface and optional AI-powered enhancements.